smurfix/deframed/README.rst

 store the equivalent of a cookie and to stash templates on the client.
 Oh yes, and some rudimentary DOM manipulation, like adding a class to some element.

+DeFramed also auto-adds "onclick" handlers to each button and "onsubmit"s to each form (assuming they have an ID and no existing handler), so you don't have to.

 Note the absence of anything that could be interpreted as client-side logic, which is why DeFramed is a non-framework.